punyasloka-mahapatra/this-is-shlok/README.md

 ## 🚀 About Me

-I'm a passionate **Software Engineer-II** at **Thermo Fisher Scientific**, where I specialize in crafting intelligent AI solutions that make a real impact.
+I'm a passionate **Software Developer** who specializes in crafting intelligent AI solutions that make a real impact.
 With over 5 years of experience under my belt, I've developed a deep love for building scalable backend systems and exploring the fascinating world of artificial intelligence.

 When I'm not coding, you'll find me sharing my thoughts and learnings through technical writing on Medium and Hashnode.
 I believe in the power of knowledge sharing and community-driven growth.